syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance-Settings.md

 Dim _touchColorTable As New TouchStyleColorTable()

-'To set forecolor of the Active tab item
+'To set fore color of the Active tab item

 _touchColorTable.ToolstripActiveTabItemForeColor = Color.RoyalBlue

-'To set forecolor of the Inactive tab item
+'To set fore color of the Inactive tab item

 _touchColorTable.ToolstripTabItemForeColor = Color.White